Home Menu

 NAHT members have overwhelmingly rejected Ofsted’s revised inspection proposals, describing them as unworkable, damaging, and completely out of touch with the realities of school leadership.

-At a recent meeting attended by over 2,000 members - representing hundreds of thousands of pupils - the strength of feeling was undeniable, with almost nine in ten attendees in favour of moving towards industrial action.
+At a meeting in September attended by more than 2,000 members - representing hundreds of thousands of pupils - the strength of feeling was undeniable, with almost nine in 10 attendees in favour of moving towards industrial action.

 The proposals do not enhance accountability, they pose a serious risk to schools and their leaders.
-NAHT has already launched legal proceedings and is mobilising nationwide opposition.
+NAHT is mobilising nationwide opposition.

 The message is clear: these reforms must be fundamentally rethought.
 You can help ensure your voice is heard on these issues by taking part in our campaign.